 The process whereby one becomes a magistrate or judge is complicated and changes from state to state.

-In New South Wales, they are appointed by the Governor in accordance with recommendations from the state Attorney-General.
-The Attorney-General, in turn, relies upon the advice of a selection committee that reviews the applications of suitable candidates who have expressed interest in an advertised vacancy or been nominated to fill it.
-This selection committee usually includes the relevant head of jurisdiction, a respected legal professional, a representative of the local community, and the secretary of the Department of Justice.
+In New South Wales, they are appointed by the governor in accordance with recommendations from the state attorney-general.
+The attorney-general, in turn, relies upon the advice of a selection committee.
+This committee reviews the applications of suitable candidates who have expressed interest in an advertised vacancy or been nominated to fill it.
+The selection committee usually includes the relevant head of jurisdiction, a respected legal professional, a representative of the local community and the secretary of the Department of Justice.

-As you would expected, judges earn a competitive salary.
-In New South Wales, magistrates earn just less than $290,000 per year, while District Court judges and Supreme Court judges earn around $360,000 per year.
-High Court judges can earn up to $478,000 per year, while also enjoying benefits such as a car and driver, a lifelong pension, and first-class travel.
+As you would expect, judges earn a competitive salary.
+In Western Australia, magistrates earn just over $320,000 per year, while District Court judges and Supreme Court judges earn around $390,000 per year.
+High Court judges earn approximately $500,000 per year, while also enjoying benefits such as a car and driver, a lifelong pension, and first-class travel.

 Many judges will also have started their professional careers as a tipstaff or associate to a judge.
 Tipstaves and associates will complete a year in the role, which allows them to acquire the professional connections they need to further their career.
 The application process for these positions is extremely competitive, with judges only taking on applicants who have shown outstanding academic performance, relevant legal experience and involvement in extracurricular activities.